GaloisInc/saw-training/Salsa20.rst

 Compositional Verification and Salsa20
 ======================================

-Most software systems are (pardon the pun) composed of more than a handful of small functions, and verifying that such systems satisfy a specification can quickly become unwieldy, as a given function's correctness likely depends on the correctness of many other functions.
+.. index:: compositional verification

-:ref:`swap-example` shows what verification/maintenance for a small standalone function looks like in practice; this section builds on that work to show how *compositional verification* can be used to combine the verifications of such functions and dramatically improve the performance of a verification task.
+:ref:`swap-example` demonstrates verification and maintenance for a small standalone function.
+Most interesting programs are not just single functions, however.
+Good software engineering practice entails splitting programs into smaller functions, each of which can be understood and tested independently.
+Compositional verification in SAW allows this structure to be reflected in proofs as well, so that each function can be verified independently.
+This can greatly increase the performance of a verification script.

-The task at hand is the verification of an implementation of the Salsa20 encryption algorithm.
-Complete example code can be found in ``examples/salsa20``.
+This section describes the verification of an implementation of the Salsa20 encryption algorithm.
+Complete example code can be found in the ``examples/salsa20`` of :download:`the example code </examples.tar.gz>`.

 Salsa20 Verification Overview